jimandreas/AndroidKotlinLearnOpenGL/README.md

 Current Status
 ---------------
 Exercises are operational through Instancing.
-Basic camera manipulation is included for some of the exercises but could be improved.
+Basic camera manipulation is included and is implemented only for movement in the x and z direction.
+The camera movement leverages the Quaternion implementation of Rajawali.

 Exercise Descriptions
 =============